sharovatov/teamlead/speaking_club_en.md

 The consensus is that unhappy developers are much less productive.

-Factors that influence happiness or unhappiness are many, the top five include ‘boredom’ and ‘perception of the inadequacy of self.’
+Factors that influence happiness or unhappiness are many; the top five include ‘boredom’ and ‘perception of the inadequacy of self.’

-I think that these factors have the same root — **people don’t understand the value of their work and their impact on delivering this value**.
+I think these factors have the same root — **people don’t understand the value of their work and their impact on delivering it**.

 Nathaniel Branden in his book [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)
 says: